 A financial agreement or consent order sets out the arrangements for the division of capital assets, liabilities, pensions, and income.

 It is a legally binding document that records with the court the agreement reached between the separating couples about the resolution of their matrimonial financial matters.

 How are consent orders or financial agreements put in place?

-There are a number of ways of reaching a settlement with regard to how assets are to be split upon the breakdown of a marriage or civil partnership.
+There are several ways of reaching a settlement with regard to how marital assets are to be split.
 One option is mediation (where a neutral third party will offer suggestions for settlement), which can sometimes be the quickest route to achieving a settlement.
-Another option is for the parties to agree to fully disclose their financial circumstances so that each can receive specific legal advice prior to voluntary negotiations.
+Another option is for the parties to agree to fully disclose their financial circumstances so that each can receive specific legal advice before voluntary negotiations.